condensedmatter/SpinBosonND_optimal_J_cpp/README.md

 We are going to use that to estimate how much error will get for large scale Monte Carlo.

-### the folder is not contain is this repo, due to file number limit
+### the data folder is not contain is this repo, due to file number limit